makovalab-psu/HalfDeep/example/README.md

 This directory contains a toy example for a small 1Mbp genome, fake_genome.fa.gz, and simulated pacbio-like reads, fake_reads_*.fa.gz.

-The fake genome consists of three scaffolds -- FAKE1, FAKE2, and FAKE3.
+The fake genome consists of three scaffolds &mdash; FAKE1, FAKE2, and FAKE3.

 Read depth is roughly 15X.
 The ground truth of the reads is that FAKE2 and FAKE3 are covered at full depth.
 FAKE1 is mostly covered at half depth, but the